-Live-in care services allow your parent to stay safely in their home with a caregiver present around the clock in case an emergency occures.
-There are advantaged and drawbacks to live-in care verses other services, but live-in care offers the most amount of care for the least cost, which is why it is popular with seniors who want to age in their home.
+Live-in care services – AKA in-home care – allow your parent to stay safely in their home with a caregiver present around the clock.
+There are advantages and disadvantages to live-in care versus other care options, but live-in care offers the most amount of care for the least cost, which is why it is popular with seniors who want to age in their homes.

 One of those options for services is live-in care.
-This is when a caregiver moves into the home and lives with their client.
+This is when a caregiver transitions to private in-home care and lives with their client.
 This is beneficial for a number of reasons:

 While a live-in caregiver is asleep during the night and cannot prevent a fall from occurring if a senior decides to get up and a fall happens a live-in caregiver will hear the calls for help immediately.
 The alternative being the senior remains on the floor for hours before the morning shift caregiver arrives (or a family member who stops by to check on their parent each morning before heading to work).

 A 24-hour caregiver must be awake all night while a live-in caregiver works during the day and sleeps at night.
-Thus, live-in care costs less then 24-hour care does.
+Thus, private in-home care costs less then 24-hour care.
 Live-in care is charged on a per-day flat rate basis but if a caregiver is needed in the middle of the night, then the caregiver is paid in 15 minutes increments at the normal hourly rate.

 While live-in caregivers require about 8 hours of sleep at night in a private bedroom, they are always available to help a senior for a reasonable amount of time if the need arises at night.
 This means a live-in caregiver will be available to help your loved one use the restroom or get a glass of water, and as mentioned, if there is ever an emergency at night, the caregiver will be able to provide immediate assistance.

-Overtime if caregivers report that their client is up and needing assistance in the middle of the night, then the case may need to switch to a 24-hour shift case.
+Overtime happens during in-home care when caregivers report their clients need assistance in the middle of the night.
+At that point, the case may need to transition to a 24-hour shift case.
 The reason being is a caregiver cannot be expected to get unreasonable amounts of sleep during the night and then bear the responsibility of caring for someone for 16 hours.

 The case changes to an hourly case where there are two twelve-hour shifts that are needed each day.
 The caregivers are expected to be awake throughout their shift and ready to provide assistance to a client at a moment’s notice.